alt-jero/promise-bin/README.md

 Just think of a digital-quantum-waveform collapsing into a known value.

 Honestly I don't know how to explain it better than that... just look at the code.

+## TODO
+- Testing
+- Wrangling this into a proper package
+- NPM FTW!